HoliestWoW/Purity-Classic/README.md

 * **Path of Endurance (MEDIUM):** No armor may be worn.
 Weapons and shields are permitted.
 * **Path of the Unburdened (HARD):** No items may be equipped whatsoever.

-### The Blood Mage's Bargain

-You have made a pact for power, allowing you to fuel your abilities with your own life force.
-Your vitality is your true power, but this pact is a double-edged sword: the more you heal and protect your life force, the weaker your bargain becomes.

-* **The Bargain:**
-    * Your life force is a resource for combat, represented by a Blood Pool.
-    * All abilities, attacks, and damage taken deplete your Blood Pool.
-    * If your Blood Pool is depleted, your vow is broken.
-* **The Price of Weakness:**
-    * After restoring your own health, you become 'Weakened' for 15 seconds.
-    * While 'Weakened', all Blood Pool costs are doubled.

 ### Fisherman's Folly

 The devoted angler.
 You have forsaken all worldly possessions in pursuit of the perfect catch.

 * **Key Prohibition:** You may ONLY equip items that you have personally fished from the water (vendor-purchased fishing poles are an exception).

-### The Drunken Master

-The Way of the Staggering Fist.
-Years spent as the town drunk were not wasted.
-Countless barroom brawls have honed your clumsy stumbles into an unpredictable martial art.
-Your enemies see a swaying fool, but you are a master of chaotic grace, turning staggering into evasion and slurred shouts into battle cries.
-To fight with a clear head would be to forget your training; only in the haze of ale can you find true focus.

-* **The Path of the Citizen (Levels 1-20):**
-    * Before level 21, you must prove yourself as a productive citizen.
-    * You must achieve a skill of 150 in at least TWO primary professions.
-* **The Drunken Master (Level 21+):**
-    * At level 21, your professions are checked.
-If you fail, the challenge ends.
-    * From level 21 on, you must be 'Drunk' or 'Smashed' to initiate combat.

 ---